casey/degenerate/man/src/programming.md

 Image filters read from a source image and write to a destination image.
 Every time an image filter is applied, those images are swapped.

-Image filters have a number of properties, including a transformation, which determines whence input image pixels will be sampled; a mask, which determines which of those pixels will be modified; and an operation, which determines how those pixels will be modified.
+Image filters have a number of properties, including a coordinate transformation, which determines whence input image pixels will be sampled; a mask, which determines which of those pixels will be modified; and an color transformation, which determines how those pixels will be modified.

-For each pixel in the image, an filter operates with roughly the following
+For each pixel in the image, an image filter operates with roughly the following steps:
-steps:

 1. Generate the coordinates of the current pixel
 2. Transform those coordinates by the current transform